evmos/evmos/validator.md

 Generate a new key/mnemonic for validator: ```evmosd keys add validatorkey``` You may want to record output somewhere because it contains your Evmos address and other usefull information.

-Export your evmos key as an Ethereum private key: ```evmosd keys unsafe-export-eth-key validatorkey```

 Now you can import it to the metamask using private key and sand XPOINT to this address for validator stake.
 Tutorial how to import address to metamask using private key: https://metamask.zendesk.com/hc/en-us/articles/360015489331-How-to-import-an-account